Seven Strategies for Drama-Free Communication

 Keep in mind that humans are hardwired to need safety, above all.
 Saying you’re sorry may be received with skepticism.

-Try to convey empathy, compassion and acknowledgement of your role in the conflict.
+Try to convey empathy and compassion and acknowledge your role in the conflict.
 Check out our free workbook, designed to help you respectfully disagree, using strategies of conflict management professionals.

 RETOOL